 Aliens: Dark Descent by Tindalos Interactive is a real-time squad-based strategy game in the vein of XCOM with a dash of Darkest Dungeons and Starcraft.
-It is available now for PC, PlayStation 4/5, Nintendo Switch, and Xbox One and Series X/S. Over the course of the last two weeks, opinions have been growing slowly in my chest, wrapping their insidious tendrils around my internal organs, just waiting to burst forth and skitter across the floor into a vent.
+It is available now for PC, PlayStation 4/5, and Xbox One and Series X/S. Over the course of the last two weeks, opinions have been growing slowly in my chest, wrapping their insidious tendrils around my internal organs, just waiting to burst forth and skitter across the floor into a vent.
 Was it worth being metaphorically disemboweled?
 Let’s find out.

 A code for this game was provided by the developer for this review.